MasterMedo/bible-relationships/README.md

 ```

 ### What is the family tree of Adam excluding Israel (Jacob)?
-Drawing the whole family tree in the Bible would be a hefty job.
+Drawing the whole family tree from the Bible would be a hefty job.
 Since only the tribe of Israel is covered so far we can make a cut-off there and see what the family tree looked like in the book of Genesis.
 The image shows Adams family tree up to Jacob, the son of Isaac, grandson of Abram.
 Do note that apart from the families of Jacob; Moabites, Ammonites (sons of Lot), and other tribes were also present in later parts of the old testament.